m9n8b7/machine-learning/README.md

 ## Technologies
 Project is created with:
-* Python 3.7 with Pandas and Matplotlib
+* Python 3.7 with Pandas, NumPy and Matplotlib
+* scikit

 ## Setup
 To run this project, install library or run it in Anacolda (eg Spyder).